Nerogar/OneTrainer/docs/QuickStartGuide.md

 ### Resolution

 Your training images will be resized to that resolution when training.
 You don't need to do any manual resizing.
-You can specify multiple resolutions as a comma separated list.
+You can specify multiple resolutions as a comma-separated list.
 All resolutions will be trained at the same time.

 ### Masked training

 With masked training, you can instruct the model to only learn from some parts of your training images.
 For example, if you want to train a subject, but not the background, this setting will help.
 To enable masked training, you need to add a mask for every training image.
-This mask is a black and white image file, where white regions define what should be included, and black regions are excluded.
+This mask is a black-and-white image file, where white regions define what should be included, and black regions are excluded.
 The files need the same name as the images, with an added "-masklabel.png" extension.